avamsykiran/Spring_5to7_14Jun22_30Jun22/README.md

-        Spring Boot Projects are calle dSpring Starter Projects, and Spring Boot offers starter-dependencies for each and every spring module, these starter dependencies will contain the respective moduel along with the minmum config....
+        Spring Boot Projects are calle dSpring Starter Projects, and Spring Boot offers starter-dependencies for each and every spring module, these starter dependencies will contain the respective module along with the minmum config....